dachcom-digital/pimcore-toolbox/docs/80_Javascript.md

 ```

 ### Video Extended I: Open Video in a Light Box
-If have selected the Light Box option you need to take care about the video by yourself:
+If you have selected the Light Box option, you need to take care about the video by yourself:

 ```javascript
 $('.toolbox-video')